Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-social-recovery.md

 ![](/img/recovery/social-recovery-diag-1.png)

 First, go to [AXIASolarJS->Accounts](https://axiasolar.js.org/apps/#/accounts) page that shows all available accounts on your browser's local storage and AXIASolarJS extension.
-To create a recoverable account, make sure that you have some KSMs to pay for the transaction fees.
+To create a recoverable account, make sure that you have some LUNARs to pay for the transaction fees.
 You will also need some for the reserve required by the account recovery setup.

 ![](/img/recovery/social-recovery-1.png)